 However, garages are commonly attached to the house and have conditioned rooms on the other sides of the walls.
 Therefore, the temperature conditions in the garage can spread to these other rooms and alter how hot or cool your home is, resulting in more energy usage.
 A poorly insulated garage makes your house hotter in the summer and colder in the winter, increasing the burden on your HVAC system and raising the cost of your bills.

 While proper insulation in the walls is important, it doesn’t do much good if the garage door itself isn’t insulated.
-An insulated garage door minimizes temperature fluctuation from air leaks and gaps, keeping the space a steady temperature.
+An insulated garage door minimizes temperature fluctuation from air leaks and gaps, keeping the space a steady temperature and improving thermal efficiency.

 But, will an insulated garage door make a difference even if the rest of the garage isn’t insulated?
 Data from garage door manufacturer Clopay shows just how effective an insulated garage door can be — engineers measured the temperature of an uninsulated garage with outdoor temperatures of 20 degrees Fahrenheit.
 With a single-layer uninsulated door, the garage was about 30°F. When they installed an insulated door, the garage was a much warmer 42 degrees Fahrenheit.